yannikmadeheim-del/pyFBS-nonlinear/docs/examples/basic_examples/01_static_display.rst

 Geometric objects
 *****************
 Geometric objects can be added to the 3D display in a simple manner.
 For simple objects (cylinders, spheres, boxes, ...) `PyVista methods <https://docs.pyvista.org/examples/00-load/create-geometric-objects.html#sphx-glr-examples-00-load-create-geometric-objects-py>`_ can be used for the geometry generation.
-For displaying a more complex geometric objects a STL file can be loaded in the 3D display (example datasets can be downloaded with :func:`pyFBS.download_lab_testbench`).
+For displaying a more complex geometric objects a STL file can be loaded in the 3D display (example datasets can be downloaded with :func:` pyfbs.io.download_lab_testbench()`).

 .. code-block:: python